tc39/proposal-change-array-by-copy/README.md

 ## Motivation

-The [`Tuple.prototype`][tuple-proto] introduces those functions as a way to deal with the immutable aspect of the Tuples in [Record & Tuple][r-t].
+The [`Tuple.prototype`][tuple-proto] introduces these functions as a way to deal with the immutable aspect of the Tuples in [Record & Tuple][r-t].
 While Arrays are not immutable by nature, this style of programming can be beneficial to users dealing with frozen arrays for instance.

 This proposal notably makes it easier to write code able to deal with Arrays and Tuples interchangeably.